Malwarebytes Privacy VPN Review 2025: A Great Beginner VPN

 Malwarebytes Privacy VPN tutorial explaining the auto-connect feature

 Connecting to a server is also easy.
-After selecting the country, a list of available servers by city populates, making the selection process a breeze.
+After selecting the country, a list of available servers by city populates.
+But we were surprised there were no recommended or optimized servers, which could leave VPN beginners confused.

-We were surprised there were no recommended or optimized servers, which could leave VPN beginners confused.
-There were also no optimized servers for streaming, torrenting, or other common server uses, but this is expected for more basic VPNs.
+There were also no optimized servers for streaming, torrenting, or other common server uses, but this is expected from more basic VPNs.

 Identifying and locating advanced security features like split tunneling and multi-hop isn't straightforward because Malwarebytes has its own labels for these VPN features.
 Malwarebytes calls split tunneling "connection rules" and multi-hop "connection mode."